 It is crucial to keep your readers interested in reading your content.
 Writing content restricted within your niche is a surefire way to make your readers bored.
 This kills your content marketing strategy.

 Startups that are successful in the content marketing tactic know that you have to spread your wings of content a bit further than your niche.
 Investigate and research on what similar or related niches your niche may have.
-Delve into what makes for great content in this spaces.
+Delve into what makes for great content in these spaces.
 Understand those demographics too.

 What this gives you is an opportunity to interest your readers with content that they care about, giving them a break from your usual niche content and also pulling in more visitors from those niches related to yours.